Roger H. Brown: Berklee

-Brown has led the college to augment the student experience by establishing semester-abroad programs and by expanding the Boston campus through the construction of a brand-new 16-story facility at 160 Massachusetts Avenue with dorm rooms, practice rooms, common areas, a fitness center, a dining hall/performance venue, and a state-of-the-art music production complex.
+Brown has led the college to augment the student experience by establishing semester-abroad programs and by expanding the Boston campus through the construction of a new 16-story facility at 160 Massachusetts Avenue with dorm rooms, practice rooms, common areas, a fitness center, a dining hall/performance venue, and a music production complex.
 Brown negotiated with the city of Valencia, Spain, and the Generalitat Valenciana to create a Berklee campus in the Spanish city that offered the college’s first graduate degree programs as well as a study abroad program.

 Brown launched the institution’s first-ever capital campaign, Giant Steps in 2011, which raised $54.5 million.
 The institution’s second campaign, Soundbreaking, closed in 2019, raising over $160 million.

 In 2016, he oversaw Berklee's merger with the Boston Conservatory.
 The merger created an institution with comprehensive and dynamic training for music, dance, theater, and related professions.
-In 2017, a landmark public-private-nonprofit partnership brought together Berklee, the City of New York, and private donor to revitalize the historic Power Station recording studio in Hell’s Kitchen, which the college has re-named Power Station at BerkleeNYC.
+In 2017, a landmark public-private-nonprofit partnership brought together Berklee, the City of New York, and private donor to revitalize the historic Power Station recording studio in Hell’s Kitchen, which the college has renamed Power Station at BerkleeNYC.

-On October 17, 2019, Brown announced that he will be stepping down as Berklee’s president in May of 2021.
+On October 17, 2019, Brown announced that he will be stepping down as Berklee’s president in May 2021.

 In the spring of 2022, Brown founded the Salt Lick Incubator, a 501(c)(3) non-profit organization and its associated YouTube channel, Salt Lick Sessions, to support diverse, emerging musicians with grants and collaborative opportunities to bolster their careers.